PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-\textbf{Comparison of Different Strategies for Local Keypoint Sampling.}~ In Sec.~\ref{sec:spc}, we propose the sectorized farthest point sampling algorithm to further speed up the local keypoint sampling after the above proposal-centric filtering.
-Besides our proposed algorithm, we further explore four alternative strategies for accelerating the keypoint sampling strategy, which are as follows: $(i)$ Random Sampling: the keypoints are randomly chosen from raw points. $(ii)$ Voxelized-FPS-Voxel: the raw points are firstly voxelized to reduce the number of points (\emph{i.e.,} voxels), then the farthest point sampling is applied to sample keypoints from voxels by taking the voxel centers. $(iii)$ Voxelized-FPS-Point: unlike Voxelized-FPS-Voxel, here a raw point is randomly selected within the selected voxels as keypoints. $(iv)$ RandomParallel-FPS: the raw points are randomly split into several groups, then farthest point sampling is utilized to these groups in parallel for faster keypoint sampling.
+\textbf{Effects of Sectorized Keypoint Sampling.} To investigate the effects of sectorized farthest point sampling (Sec.~\ref{sec:spc}), we compare it with four alternative strategies for accelerating the keypoint sampling process: $(i)$ Random Sampling: the keypoints are randomly chosen from raw points. $(ii)$ Voxelized-FPS-Voxel: the raw points are firstly voxelized to reduce the number of points (\emph{i.e.,} voxels), then farthest point sampling is applied to sample keypoints from voxels by taking the voxel centers. $(iii)$ Voxelized-FPS-Point: unlike Voxelized-FPS-Voxel, here a raw point is randomly selected within the selected voxels as the keypoints. $(iv)$ RandomParallel-FPS: the raw points are randomly split into several groups, then farthest point sampling is utilized to these groups in parallel for faster keypoint sampling.

 As shown in Table~\ref{tab:exp_spc}, compared with the vanilla farthest point sampling ($2^{nd}$ row) algorithm, the detection performances of all four alternative strategies drop a lot.
-In contrast, the performance of our proposed sectorized farthest point sampling algorithm is on par with the vanilla farthest point sampling algorithm while being three times (27ms vs. 9ms) faster than the vanilla farthest point sampling algorithm.
+In contrast, the performance of our proposed sectorized farthest point sampling algorithm is on par with the vanilla farthest point sampling (66.99\% vs. 66.87\%) while being three times (27ms vs. 9ms) faster than the vanilla farthest point sampling algorithm.

-We argue that the uniformly distributed keypoints are important for the following proposal refinement, where a better keypoint distribution should cover more input points to benefit the scene feature aggregation.
-Hence, to better demonstrate the quality of different keypoint distributions in terms of statistics, we propose an evaluation metric, \textit{coverage rate}, which is defined as the ratio of input points that are within the coverage region of any keypoints.
-Specifically, for a set of input points $\mathcal{P}=\{p_1, p_2, \cdots, p_m\}$ and a set of sampled keypoints $\mathcal{K}=\{p'_1, p'_2, ..., p'_n\}$, the coverage rate $\mathbf{C}$ can be formulated as follows:
+\textbf{Analysis of the Coverage Rate of Keypoints.} We argue that the uniformly distributed keypoints are important for the proposal refinement, where a better keypoint distribution should cover more input points.
+Hence, to evaluate the quality of different keypoint sampling strategies, we propose an evaluation metric, \textit{coverage rate}, which is defined as the ratio of input points that are within the coverage region of any keypoints.
+Specifically, for a set of input points $\mathcal{P}=\{p_i\}_{i=1}^m$ and a set of sampled keypoints $\mathcal{K}=\{p'_j\}_{j=1}^n$, the coverage rate $\mathbf{C}$ can be formulated as:

-where $R_c$ is a scalar that denotes the coverage radius of each keypoint, and $\mathds{1}\left(\cdot\right)$ is the indicator function to indicate whether $p_i$ is covered by $p'_j$.
+where $R_c$ is a scalar that denotes the coverage radius of each keypoint, and $\mathds{1}\left(\cdot\right)\in\{0, 1\}$ is the indicator function to indicate whether $p_i$ is covered by $p'_j$.